lnkpaulo/aigateway/readme.md

 - **Removing Users**: Remove the user's entry from the `tokens.json` file.
 - **Token Validation**: Tokens are validated against the entries in `tokens.json`.

-**Note:** Remember to restart the application after modifying `tokens.json` or implement a token reload mechanism if tokens change frequently.
+**Note:** The application reloads the token each time an api is called.
+No need to restart the application after modifying `tokens.json`

 ## Security Considerations

-- **Protect Sensitive Files**: Ensure that `.env` and `tokens.json` are not committed to version control or exposed publicly.
 - **Use Secure Tokens**: Generate strong, unique tokens for each user.
 - **HTTPS**: Consider running the application over HTTPS in production environments.
 - **Authentication**: All endpoints require authentication using the `Authorization` header with the `Bearer` scheme.

 ## Future Enhancements

+- **Source Code**: Optimize source code to improve performance and maintenance.
 - **Database Integration**: Replace `tokens.json` with a database for better scalability and security.
-- **Additional Endpoints**: Support more Ollama API endpoints like `/embed`.
+- **Additional Endpoints**: Support more Ollama API endpoints.
 - **User Management**: Implement user registration, token generation, and revocation endpoints.
 - **Error Handling**: Enhance error messages and logging for better diagnostics.
 - **Rate Limiting**: Add rate limiting per user to prevent abuse.